-We find comfort in drinking a cuppa and right now we’re drinking even more tea whilst isolating at home and working remotely.
-But it’s easy to miss the history, art and complexity that underlies such a simple pleasure.
+We find comfort in drinking a cuppa, but it’s easy to miss the history, art and complexity that underlies such a simple pleasure.
 Storytelling and gaining a deeper understanding of how tea has travelled through the centuries, across the globe and making its way into our lives and traditions, can add layers of meaning to our pleasure – it becomes not just a drink but an experience.

 We have the Chinese to thank for the idea of drinking the soothing beverage.
 Legend has it that Emperor Shen Nong discovered the energising and refreshing effects of tea in 2737BC, when some leaves fell into his cup of hot water.
 In the beginning, it was regarded as a therapeutic infusion brimming with antioxidants; although initially available to royalty and the rich, it quickly became a daily custom for those living prosperous lives.
 From the 10th Century onwards, China started to first export its tea to neighbouring countries, but it made its way to Britain much later.

 Already becoming commonplace in Europe, Thomas Garraway was one of the first merchants to start serving tea at his London coffee house in 1657, but it became more established when Catherine of Braganza - the wife of King Charles II - brought over flavoured leaves from Portugal.
 This instantly started a 'tea trend' among the 17th Century British aristocracy.